RungeZhai/LGDropDownTipView/README.md

 # LGDropDownTipView
-A drop-down tip view like Weibo.
+A drop-down tip view like Weibo & 雪球.

 ### Demo